jessevanherk/sprite-tinner/README.md

 only need a basic spritesheet.

 Sprites will have extra transparency removed to pack in tighter, with the original sizes listed in the metadata file.
-The metadata file is compatible with CoronaSDK.
+The metadata file is compatible with CoronaSDK, and it very easy to use with the LOVE game framework.

 ## Installation